PabloLec/RecoverPy/README.md

 :red_circle: **You must be root or use sudo**.

--> Default save path is `/tmp/`, click on Settings to edit configuration.
+:arrow_right: Default save path is `/tmp/`, click on Settings to edit configuration.

 ---